A VAE Approach to Sample Multivariate Extremes: Additional Notions

-The following definition of multivariate regularly varying vector is equivalent to Definition \ref{def: MRV}. \begin{definition} A random vector $\bf X$ has multivariate regular variation if there exists a function $b\to \infty$ and a Radon measure $\mu_{\bf X}$ called the limit measure such that
+The following definition of multivariate regularly varying vector extends Definition \ref{def: MRV}.
+We refer to \cite{resnick2007heavy} Chapter 6 for a detailed review. \begin{definition} A random vector $\bf X$ has multivariate regular variation if there exists a function $b\to \infty$ and a Radon measure $\mu_{\bf X}$ called the limit measure such that

-\end{definition} \begin{remark} The angular measure $\bf S_X$ defined in Equation \eqref{eq: wan MRV} is related to the limit measure, for any measurable space of the simplex $\mathbb{A}$, and any measurable space $\mathbb{I}$ of $\mathbb{R}_+^*$, by
+\end{definition} Note that this definition is slightly more general than Definition \ref{def: equivalent MRV}, as ${\bf X}$ does not necessarily have positive components. \begin{remark} If the random vector $\bf X$ has positive components, the angular measure $\bf S_X$ defined in Equation \eqref{eq: wan MRV} is directly related to the limit measure.
+Indeed, for any measurable subset $\mathbb{A}$ of the simplex, and any measurable subset $\mathbb{I}$ of $(0,\infty)$, it holds that